Soccer Camp February 2026

 Why: Adult training intensity, networking with European coaches

-In case your child is heading to a soccer camp in Europe – whether in France (Eaubonne, Puteaux or Ploemeur) or Spain (Barcelona) – it’s important to plan ahead and review key travel details such as:
+In case your kid is heading to a soccer camp in Europe – whether in France (Eaubonne, Puteaux ou Ploemeur) or Spain (Barcelona) – it’s important to plan ahead and review key travel details such as :

 A. Flights